realmethods-public/orb/README.md

 ![alt text](http://www.realmethods.com/img/circleci_realmethods_orb.png)

-The realMethods Orb is a simple yet powerful way for you to leverage CircleCI to automate the generation of MVP quality applications that themselves can be deployed to, tested, and run through your CI/CD pipeline on CircleCI.
+The realMethods Orb is a simple, yet powerful way for you to leverage CircleCI to automate the generation of MVP-quality applications that can be deployed to, tested, and run through your CI/CD pipeline on CircleCI.

 #### Version